KING’S LYNN TO DEREHAM RAILWAY

 The Lynn Dereham Railway

-At Swaffham, a junction took services off on the Bury and Thetford (Swaffham Branch) line at 18 1/4 miles long.
+At Swaffham, a junction facilitated services branching off onto the Bury and Thetford (Swaffham Branch) line, at 18¼ miles long.

 calling at